-American Academy of Nutrition & Dietetics, the U.S.’s oldest, largest and foremost authority on diet and nutrition, also recognized that humans have no inherent biological or nutritional need for animals products: “It is the position of the American Dietetic Association that appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
+The American Academy of Nutrition & Dietetics, the U.S.’s oldest, largest and foremost authority on diet and nutrition, also recognizes that humans have no inherent biological requirement for animals products: “It is the position of the American Dietetic Association that appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 Well-planned vegetarian diets are appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes.”
-For more information, see the full article, Catching Up With Science: Burying the “Humans Need Meat” Argument.
+For more information, see Catching Up With Science: Burying the “Humans Need Meat” Argument.

 Reason #9 Your Canine Teeth Don’t Make You A Meat-Eater: You Have a Choice

 Farmed animals are individuals with distinct personalities and emotions, just like our own cats and dogs.
 They feel affection, they form deep friendships, they long to be safe and happy, and to be free from fear and pain.
 Most of all, they share in common with us the desire to go on living.
-When we have access to plant-based foods, and understand that we have no need to consume animal products, then the question of eating animals really comes down to this basic question: when able to freely choose, would you rather help an animal, or harm one?
-If we believe it is better to help than to harm, then veganism is the only consistent expression of our values.
+When we have access to plant-based foods, and understand that we have no need to consume animal products, then the question of eating animals really comes down to this basic question: when able to freely choose, would you rather cause needless harm and suffering, or refrain from doing so?